 This is one of the most popular Flagstaff hikes, especially since it’s a scenic 2.4 mile hike on the eastern slope of Mt.
 Elden in the Coconino National Forest.

-Flagstaff hikes – information about the Fatman’s Loop Trail
+Flagstaff hikes – Fatman’s Loop Trail

 It is so-called because along the trail you’ll pass through huge boulders just a few feet apart at Fatman’s Gap.
 The Elden Lookout Trailhead parking lot is just off Route 89 on the north side of the road near the Flagstaff Mall.